primer/css/README.md

 ## Documentation

-Primer's documentation is generated via Grunt in the `docs` branch due to the use of gems, plugins, and other dependencies.
+Primer's documentation is generated via Gruntfile in the `docs` branch due to our use of gems, plugins, and other dependencies.
+GitHub Pages cannot automatically compile sites with these things included.

 As such, there are a few prerequesites before you can start to contribute.

 ### Dependencies